status-im/write.status.im/docs/index.md

 This guide doesn't contain lengthy linguistic explanations.
 Instead, it's intended to be a simple, real-world resource for anyone willing to contribute to the Status documentation, from writers ready to document product functionalities to casual contributors who want to improve the existing content.

-The [first part](style-guidelines.md) of this guide describes general style guidelines.
-In the [second part](./structuring-the-content.md), you can find the different types of articles in the Status documentation, including directions on structuring your content.
-The [final part](./style-conventions.md) serves as a reference to the different styles in the Status documentation.
+The [Style guidelines](style-guidelines.md) section describes Status general approach to technical writing style and content structure.
+In [Structuring the content]](./structuring-the-content.md), you can find the different types of articles in the Status documentation, including directions on structuring your content.
+The [Style conventions](./style-conventions.md) section serves as a reference to the different styles in the Status documentation.
+Finally, [Terminology](./terminology.md), provides a list of common Status product names, as well as icon names and user interface areas names in the Status apps.

 Refer to our [documentation contributor's guide][contributors-guide] to contribute to this guide or the Status documentation.